lrynek/design-patterns/sfcasts/command-intro.md

 request as a stand-alone object, allowing parameterization of clients with different requests, queueing or logging requests, and support undoable operations."

-Um... *what*?.
+Um... *what*?
 Okay, let's try that again with a less confusing definition.
 "The *command pattern* encapsulates a task into an object, decoupling what it does, how it does it, and when it gets done.
 It also makes *undoing* actions easy because it can keep a history of changes."